po1sigala/live/02-Lesson-Plans/Full-Time/08-Week/README.md

 In Unit 17, you'll be taking a look at how computer science relates to what students have learned so far with JavaScript.
 We recommend that you take a moment to review topics that pertain to data structures, the JavaScript event loop, and closures.
 Keep in mind that these topics can be hard for students to grasp, but it's important to learn because it will help students prepare for the technical interview phase of any software job.

+In Unit 18, we will return to the back end and learn about NoSQL databases using MongoDB, a popular, document-based database that integrates easily with JavaScript.

-Before Unit 18, make sure you install MongoDB on your machine.
-Encourage the students to install it prior to class using the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb).
+Be sure to have MongoDB and Compass installed on your machine before class.
+Follow the [How to Install MongoDB](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB and Compass locally.
+Also, make sure students have it installed prior to coming to class.

+Mongo Atlas, a fully managed cloud database, will be used to deploy the Mini-Project to Heroku.
+For instructions on how to sign-up for a account and deploy a free cluster, refer to [Set Up MongoDB Atlas](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-set-up-mongodb-atlas).

 If you haven't used MongoDB much in the past, take a look at next week's queries and solutions.